 We consider all applications, however places are limited and for some courses competition is strong.
 If we are unable to offer you a place we can provide feedback to help you in the future.

 All offers (conditional or unconditional) are made on the basis that applicants will meet the current entry requirements for their course, and complete all qualifications listed on their application form before commencing their course.
-If you decide not to continue with a course please advise your Admissions Officer immediately.
+If you decide not to continue with a course please advise your Admissions faculty team immediately.

 We operate a policy of making unconditional offers to applicants who have not yet completed their qualifications based on their predicted grades, personal statement, reference and their ability to succeed and benefit from the course.
 These offers are made on the expectation that applicants will successfully complete their current course and meet the entry requirements for the course offered.